Let’s make this the start of a new era for children with SEND

 • co-locating VCSE, training, and employment services for SEND young people alongside other local businesses and services could provide some of the answers.

 The new government’s Skills England Bill is intended, amongst other things, to bring a greater coherence to the assessment of skills needs and training landscape” and also talks about breaking down barriers to opportunity”.
-But young people are not specifically referred to and there is no acknowledgement of the cliff edge faced by those with SEND once they reach 25 years.
-This is something that must be tackled head on.
+But young people as yet are not specifically referred to and there is no acknowledgement of the cliff edge faced by those with SEND once they reach 25 years.
+This is something we look forward to being tackled with urgency.

 Social Finance’s Role and Expertise